openfaas/faas-cli/README.md

 * Supports common languages
 * Quick and easy - just write one file
-* Specify depenencies on Gemfile / requirements.txt or package.json etc
+* Specify dependencies on Gemfile / requirements.txt or package.json etc

 * Customise the provided templates